CRFSlick/Synology-Directory-Server-Hash-Extractor/README.md

 ## Introduction

 Some small businesses may use Synology Directory Server instead of a fully fledged Windows Server for a variety of reasons.
 Such a configuration is nearly identical in functionality, however, not fully.
 I came to be in a situation where I needed to test the strength of passwords at a given company, and that company was using their Synology NAS as their Domain Controller.
-Normally, I would use Mimikatz's DCSync module or manual extraction via sam.hiv and system.hiv to extract the hashes, however, DCSync seems to be broken (or otherwise disabled) with Synoloy's implementation and manual extraction the way that I was used to doing would be rather difficult since Synolgoy is running Linux, not Windows.
+Normally, I would use Mimikatz's DCSync module or manually dump via sam.hiv and system.hiv to extract the hashes, however, DCSync seems to be broken (maybe not implemented or just disabled?) with Synoloy's implementation and manual extraction the way that I was used to doing would be rather difficult since Synolgoy is running Linux, not Windows.

 After some searching, I did not find any tools made to extract AD hashes from a Synology NAS running Directory Server, so I made one myself. :)